-The Enslaved People of George Mason Project, featuring a memorial at Wilkins Plaza, provides a more complete account of the complicated legacy of George Mason IV, a founding father who championed individual freedom while owning slaves.
+The memorial on Wilkins Plaza draws on research conducted for the student-led Enslaved People of George Mason Project, which sought to unearth the stories of those people who were enslaved at Gunston Hall, and provides a more complete account of the complicated legacy of George Mason IV, a founding father who championed individual freedom while owning slaves.

 Origins of the Project